Published at

 Summarization of provided textFew-shot examples + LLM-as-judge validation

-High-stakes content (legal, medical)RAG + structured outputs + LLM-as-judge validation
+High-stakes content (legal, medical)RAG + source citations + programmatic validation + human review

 The most common mistake is treating hallucinations as a single problem with a single fix.
 In practice, a factual Q&A bot has a different root cause than a summarization tool, and they need different solutions.
 Diagnosing where the hallucination is coming from — knowledge gaps, underspecified prompts, free-form generation — points you directly to the right technique.